kimdukgyoo/kimdukgyoo.github.io/thesisFAQ.md

 3. Once you fill out the registration form [[LINK]](https://kimdukgyoo.github.io/Supervision/BachelorRegistration.doc), then you have eight weeks.

 4. Refer to the guidelines [[HERE]](https://kimdukgyoo.github.io/Supervision/20141105_Guidelines.pdf) and [[HERE]](https://kimdukgyoo.github.io/Supervision/Guidelines_English.pdf).
-Academic writing is very different from casual writing, so you should expect much time for polishing your writing.
+Academic writing is very different from casual writing, so you should expect much time for polising your writing.

 5. At least three weeks before the submission deadline, send me a draft so that I can give you feedback.